 Outlook for financial year 2022

 Based on our reported earnings in the first half of 2022, we are raising our guidance for adjusted EBITDA.
 As we look to the second half of 2022, volatilities and uncertainties have increased.
 The geopolitical situation remains unstable, supply chains continue to face manifold challenges, inflation is on the rise and a potential economic slowdown has become imminent.
 We cannot conclusively assess the material uncertainties facing the energy sector at this time, neither in terms of price developments nor availability.
 In consequence, we expect lower market demand and a resulting decline in margins, amplifying the usual seasonal slow-down in activity in the second half-year.
 Assuming only immaterial additional disruptions, we expect an adjusted EBITDA in a range between EUR 220 and 260 million.

 1) Earnings per share are based on the result of the Group after deduction of the portions attributable to non-controlling interests

 2) As of June 30, 2022 and as of December 31, 2021

 About Swiss Steel Group

-This media release contains forward-looking statements, including presentations of developments, plans, intentions, assumptions, expectations, beliefs and potential impact or descriptions of future events, income, results, situations or outlook.
+This media release contains forward-looking statements, including presentations of developments, plans, intentions, assumptions, expectations, beliefs and potential impacts, as well as descriptions of future events, income, results, situations or outlooks.
 These are based on the Company's current expectations, beliefs and assumptions, which may differ materially from future results, performance or achievements.
 The information contained herein is provided with the publication of this document.
 The forward-looking statements contained herein are not updated as a result of new information, future events or for any other reason.